Justification by Law or by Faith?, 1-14

 To lead us to Christ – or ‘until Christ came’ (ESV).

-Gal 3:25 Now that faith has come, we are no longer under the supervision of the law.
+3:25 But now that faith has come, we are no longer under a guardian.

 ‘The idea that all are children of God is not found in the Bible anywhere.
 The Old Testament shows God as the Father, not of all, but of his own people, the seed of Abraham.
 “Israel is my firstborn son, . . .
 ‘Let my son go’” (Ex 4:22–23).
 The New Testament has a world vision, but it too shows God as the Father, not of all, but of those who, knowing themselves to be sinners, put their trust in the Lord Jesus Christ as their divine sin–bearer and master, and so become Abraham’s spiritual seed.
 “You are all sons of God through faith in Christ Jesus. . . .
 You are all one in Christ Jesus.
 If you belong to Christ, then you are Abraham’s seed” (Gal 3:26–29).
 Sonship to God is not, therefore, a universal status into which everyone enters by natural birth, but a supernatural gift which one receives through receiving Jesus.
 “No one comes to the Father”—in other words, is acknowledged by God as a son—”except through me” (Jn 14:6).’
 (Packer, Knowing God)

-Gal 3:27 for all of you who were baptized into Christ have clothed yourselves with Christ.
+3:27 For all of you who were baptized into Christ have clothed yourselves with Christ.

 Baptized into Christ – This may mean, (a) baptized into the body of Christ, i.e. the Christian community; (cf. 1 Cor 12:13) or (b) baptized into Christ himself, i.e. into spiritual fellowship with him.

-Gal 3:28 There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.
+3:28 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female—for all of you are one in Christ Jesus.

 The three spheres of relationship mentioned here – male-female, Jew-Gentile (Greek), slave-free – are also treated in 1 Cor 7.